Cool out your horse in cold weather

-- Return your horse's body temperature to normal.
+- Return your horse’s body temperature to normal slowly and safely.

 - Dry him off.

-There are a few things to consider cooling off a horse in winter.
+There are a few things to consider when cooling off a horse in winter.

 - One is his hair coat – clipped or unclipped or partially clipped?

-- Two is his level of sweatiness - very sweaty or not at all or somewhere in between?
+- Two is his level of sweatiness – very, not at all, or somewhere in between?

 - Three is the climate you live in – is it sub-zero at high noon, or are you in short sleeves during the day?